-Contact Member Services for more information on how to pay your premium by automatic electronic funds transfer.
+Contact Member Services for more information on how to pay your Part D late enrollment penalty by automatic electronic funds transfer.
 (Phone numbers for Member Services are printed on the back cover of this document.)

 Option 3: You can pay by debit card or credit card